Best laptop for music production 2024 - Store Insider Advice

-Ducktape them to the lid of your laptop?
+Duct tape them to the lid of your laptop?

-SCREENAt least a 15” or but rather 17” screen.
+ScreenChoose at least a 15” or but preferably a 17” screen.

 A lot of plugins and DAWs don’t work well on 13” monitors and their resolutions.

-MOUSEChoose a side scrolling mouse.
+MouseChoose a side scrolling mouse.

 This makes scrolling in your timeline easier and you can work quicker.

 Gamer laptopsGamer laptops are generally the best laptops for music production, because they are build for heavy workload.

 But they are "bad" for one reason: you pay for heavy graphics card, which you don`t use with music production.

-QUALITYWhy would model X be cheaper than the rest?
+FAQWhy would model X be cheaper than the rest?

 Let me say this: Cheapness and quality often don’t go hand in hand.